 The editorial problem?
 The best copy of his mug shot that I could obtain to help make that point is just 213x320px.
 While even with it that small it’s obvious he’s not been beaten, it would be a lot easier to see if it was larger — so I ran it through the Topaz software to make it much larger without making it look like a pixelized mess: 620x827px, or about 3x larger.

-The result has an odd shadow on his left cheek (or is that a birthmark?), but makes it even clearer that he was absolutely not severely beaten.
+The result has an odd shadow on his left cheek (or is that a birthmark?
+In any case, it was clearly there on the small version too.), but it makes it even clearer that he was absolutely not severely beaten.

 But how is this “responsible” use of image processing?